BuffaloBorn/newClientDevNotes/linuxcmd.md

 ## Summary

+This brings us to the end of the long lesson two, processing and working with text files.

+In this lesson you have learned about some very useful commands and some very obsolete commands.

+But even if the commands are obsolete, if you go to the LPI exam it will be good if you have a good understanding and knowledge of all of these commands.

-Make sure you can recognize the correct commands and the options that can be passed to them.
+You should be prepared to recognize the correct commands and the options that can be passed to them.
 We've went though some of the common options that is used most frequently.

 ## Lesson 3: Performing Basic File Management Tasks

+### Learning objectives

+Hi, welcome to lesson three.

+In this lesson, you will learn how to apply basic file management tasks.

+We will talk about moving and copying files, about links and inodes, and about backup.

+All of these are important topics on the exam and essential skills for a Linux administrator.

+So, let's get started.

 #### 3.1 Copying, Moving, and Removing Files